Noncontact friction: Role of phonon damping and its nonuniversality: Introduction

-The analytical results from such a model enable to understand the role of undamped transport and damped transport of phonons.
 The two contributions are found to yield distinct behaviors of the resulting dissipation of probe motion.
 For probe motion parallel to the surface, the contribution by phonon radiation vanishes at small frequencies \cite{volokitin06a}, so that phonon damping is generally dominant.
 For motion perpendicular to the surface, both phonon radiation and phonon damping contribute.
 When the probe is close to the surface, the contribution by phonon damping dominates, and vice versa.
 The crossover length scale that separates the two regimes is typically given by $\sim \eta/\rho c'$ where $\eta$, $\rho$, and $c'$ denote the material viscosity, its mass density, and the real part of the speed of sound, respectively.
 Furthermore, the contribution from phonon radiation is universal and additive; using different types of probe-surface interactions yields the same (universal) relation between dissipation and mean force, which was given in Ref.~\cite{volokitin06a}.
 In other words, different atoms or areas on the surface contribute in an additive way to dissipation.
-In contrast, phonon damping yields a non-universal, or non-additive contribution; no universal relation exists between force and dissipation, and different types of forces yield qualitatively different results.
-Also, atoms or areas on the surface contribute to dissipation in a non-additive fashion.
+In contrast, phonon damping yields a nonuniversal, or nonadditive contribution; no universal relation exists between force and dissipation, and different types of forces yield qualitatively different results.
+Also, atoms or areas on the surface contribute to dissipation in a nonadditive fashion.
 In some cases, interaction with a larger surface area may even yield a smaller frictional force.